neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 [Try in API Reference ↗](https://api-docs.neon.tech/reference/updateorganizationmember)

-### Remove member from the organization
+## Remove member

-If using your personal API key, you need to be an admin in the organization to perform this action.
+You must use your personal API key and have admin-level permissions in the organization to use this endpoint.
+Organization API keys are not supported.

-<Admonition type="note">Organization API keys are not currently supported with this endpoint.
-Use your personal API key instead.</Admonition>

 ```bash shouldWrap
 curl --request DELETE \